 Description

-A First World War memorial, designed by sculptor William G Storr Barber, erected in 1919; altered by the addition of further names following the Second World War.
+The Almeley War Memorial is a First World War memorial designed by sculptor William G Storr Barber and was erected in 1919.
+It was later altered to include additional names following the Second World War.

-DESCRIPTION The memorial takes the form of a statue of a First World War infantry soldier with head bowed, holding an inverted rifle and helmet, standing on a high, square-section stone plinth on a two-stepped square stone platform.
+The memorial is made of Portland stone and features a statue of a First World War infantry soldier with his head bowed, holding an inverted rifle and helmet.
+The soldier stands on a high, square-section stone plinth that is set on a two-stepped square stone platform.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.